OmarAbdulwahab/Cement-Project/README.md

 This is an petroleum project to calculate some outputs to help petroleum engineers.
 The equations copy rights return to ENG.
+[Amr Saleh](https://www.linkedin.com/in/amr-saleh-3608571b8/)

-[Amr Saleh](https://www.linkedin.com/in/amr-saleh-3608571b8/) Implementation and codes copy rights are mine.
+Implementation and codes copy rights are mine.

 ![image](/home1Screenshot.png 'icons')

 ## Program Link

-You can try the application through this link:
+You can try the application through this link: [Application link](https://amr-saleh-cement-project.netlify.app)

 ## How to use the program